 How to try and avoid this scam:

-• Never send money via bank transfer to unknown sources – Many scammers request ticket payment by bank or wire transfer, or through a peer-to-peer (P2P) app like PayPal.
-These methods are designed for sending money to people that you know, like family and friends.
+- Never send money via bank transfer to unknown sources – Many scammers request ticket payment by bank or wire transfer, or through a peer-to-peer (P2P) app like PayPal.
+These methods are designed to send money to people you know, like family and friends.
 They are not intended to be used for eCommerce transactions and do not have protection in place to recover lost funds from fraud.

-Scammers will take video or sound clips off a person’s social media account and use it to create a voice clone.
-The victims of these scams are the family and friends of the person whose voice has been cloned, with criminals using the recording to impersonate them.
-The family members or friends will be urged to take immediate action, like transferring funds to a 'safe' account due to a fabricated emergency.
+Family members or friends will be urged to take immediate action, like transferring funds to a 'safe' account, due to a fabricated emergency.
 As the voice clip belongs to someone the victim knows, scammers can call parents pretending to be their children and asking for emergency money.

 The signs: